-Military Divorce and Custody in Colorado Springs
+Military Divorce Attorney in Colorado Springs

 If you are a member of the United States military or are married to a member of the military and are contemplating filing for divorce, it is important to understand how the proceedings can differ from non-military divorces.
 Military divorces are affected by both state and federal laws regarding jurisdiction, the rights of the parties, and division of assets.